-- Sets general safety requirements (article 11) - Article 3(2) notes the Convention does not apply to "naturally occurring radioactive material ... that does not originate from the nuclear fuel cycle unless ... declared as radioactive waste ... by the Contracting Party." - Contracting Parties have agreed to include mine/mill waste information in their National Reports - Triennial Peer Review Meetings under the Joint Convention
+- Sets general safety requirements (article 11) - Article 3(2) notes the Convention does not apply to "naturally occurring radioactive material ... that does not originate from the nuclear fuel cycle unless ... declared as radioactive waste ... by the Contracting Party."
+Contracting Parties have agreed to include mine/mill waste in reporting